Stochastic Optimal Control via Local Occupation Measures: Moment-sum-of-squares approximations: structure scaling

-As already mentioned in Section \ref{sec:background}, the construction of tractable relaxations of the problems \eqref{eq:subHJB} or \eqref{eq:weakOCP} relies on the restriction to optimization over polynomials or the relaxation to optimization over the finite sequence of moments up to some degree $d$, respectively.
-Traditionally, increasing this approximation order $d$ has been the only mechanism used to loosen the restriction, respectively strengthening the relaxation, to ultimately improve the obtained bounds to the desired level.
-The main motivation behind the proposed discretization approach lies in circumventing the combinatorial scaling associated with this tightening mechanism.
-With the proposed notion of local occupation measures, refinement of the domain discretization may be used as an additional bound tightening mechanism.
-Table \ref{tab:scaling} summarizes the scaling of the critical problem components of the moment-sum-of-squares SDP approximations of \eqref{eq:disc_subHJB} and \eqref{eq:weakOCP} with respect to the different tightening mechanisms of increasing $n_X, n_T$ (refining the discretization) or $d$ (increasing the approximation order).
-The linear scaling of the SDP sizes with respect to $n_X$ and $n_T$ underlines the flexibility added by the proposed framework.
-While a naive refinement of the discretization will cause $n_X$ to scale itself combinatorially with the state space dimension, it opens the door to employ tailored refinement strategies with improved scaling and reap the computational rewards directly in the form of smaller SDPs.
-This finer control over the tightening process further enables exploitation of problem specific insights such as the knowledge of critical parts of the state space to be resolved more finely than others to construct tighter relaxations.
-This flexibility is in stark contrast to increasing the approximation order $d$ as translating such insights into specific moments to be constrained or monomial terms to be considered in the value function approximator is significantly less straightforward as highlighted by several works on sparse moment-sum-of-squares hierarchies~\cite{schlosser2020sparse,wang2021exploiting,zheng2019sparse}.
-In this context, it is further worth emphasizing that not only the linear scaling with respect to $n_T$ and $n_X$ is desirable but in particular the invariance of the linear matrix inequality (LMI) dimension promotes scalability~\cite{ahmadi2014dsos,ahmadi2017optimization,ahmadi2019construction,ahmadi2019dsos}.
+The construction of tractable relaxations of the problems \eqref{eq:subHJB} or \eqref{eq:weakOCP} relies on the restriction to optimization over polynomials of fixed degree $d$ or the relaxation to optimization over moment sequences truncated at order $d$, respectively.
+Increasing this approximation order $d$ has traditionally been the only mechanism used to weaken the restriction, respectively strengthen the relaxation, to improve the resultant bounds to a desired level.
+The main motivation behind the proposed partitioning approach lies in circumventing the limited practicality and interpretability of this tightening mechanism.
+With the proposed notion of local occupation measures, refinement of the space-time domain partition serves as an additional bound tightening mechanism.
+Table \ref{tab:scaling} summarizes how the MSOS SDP restrictions and relaxations of \eqref{eq:disc_subHJB} and \eqref{eq:disc_weakOCP} scale in size with respect to the different tightening mechanisms of increasing $n_X, n_T$ (refining the partition), or $d$ (increasing the approximation order).
+The linear scaling of the SDP sizes with respect to $n_X$ and $n_T$ underlines the fine-grained control over the tightening process via refinement of the partition.
+In particular, it opens the door to exploit problem specific insights such as the knowledge of critical parts of the (extended) state space $[0,T]\times X$ to be resolved more finely than others, to construct tighter relaxations without incurring a combinatorial increase in the number of partition elements.
+This flexibility and interpretability is in stark contrast to tightening the bounds by increasing the approximation order $d$ as translating such insights into specific moments to be constrained or polynomial basis elements to be considered for the value function approximator is significantly less straightforward.
+It is further worth emphasizing that not only the linear scaling with respect to $n_T$ and $n_X$ is desirable but in particular that the invariance of the linear matrix inequality (LMI) dimension promotes practicality due to the unfavorable scaling of interior point algorithms whose running time scales worse than cubically with respect to this quantity~\cite{jiang2023faster}.